-However, that guideline has been amended as more data on the vaccines has come in, and as the number of people getting other important vaccinations like the Tdap (tetanus, diphtheria, and pertussis combination vaccine) and the HPV vaccine has dropped significantly.
+However, that guideline has been amended as more data on the vaccines has come in.
 The CDC now says you can get other vaccines whenever it’s convenient, without regard to when you got a COVID-19 shot, including on the same day as your COVID-19 vaccine.

 Routine Vaccinations Are Still Important

 While the COVID-19 vaccine is making headlines, other vaccinations are still very important.
 That’s particularly true for children and teens.
 But vaccines like the tetanus booster or the shingles vaccine for adults are also necessary to prevent serious illnesses.

 Note: The CDC publishes a recommended vaccine schedule for young people up to age 18.
 It’s a helpful resource for parents.

 Don’t take a chance with your health.